Propaganda in Augustan Rome: Architecture and building programs

-Through restoring Rome using his building program, Augustus could physically demonstrate the prosperity he created and thereby ensure loyalty from Roman citizens.
-Augustus mentions in the Res Gestae that he restored eighty-two temples and repaired bridges and aqueducts, including the Theatre of Pompey.
-In this way, Augustus could prove with these monuments that "Rome was rising again".
+By restoring Rome using his building program, Augustus could physically demonstrate the prosperity he created and thereby ensure loyalty from Roman citizens.
+He mentions in the Res Gestae that he restored eighty-two temples and repaired bridges and aqueducts, including the Theatre of Pompey.
+In this way, Augustus could prove that he was revitalizing the Roman empire.

-Furthermore, Augustus effectively used his building program to be perceived as an omnipotent restorer of a flourishing Rome.
-Through securing the city, by extension Augustus was reinforcing his image of the saviour of Rome and the bringer of prosperity and peace.
-Suetonius and Dio believe this entrapped the support of the senatorial and Equites classes as they were also encouraged to create monuments under their own names, garnering respect and unquestioning loyalty to Augustus.
+The building program was a form of propaganda in itself, creating a perception among Romans that Augustus was an omnipotent restorer of Rome.
+By securing the city, he was reinforcing his image as the savior of Rome and the bringer of prosperity and peace.
+Suetonius and Dio believe this garnered the support of the senatorial and equites classes as they were also encouraged to create monuments under their own names.
+They also garnered respect and loyalty for Augustus.

-Examples of notable buildings are the Forum of Augustus, Ara Pacis, Temple of Actian Apollo, and the Temple of Mars Ultor.
+Examples of notable buildings built during Augustus's reign are the Forum of Augustus, Ara Pacis, Temple of Apollo Palatinus, and the Temple of Mars Ultor.

 Coins

-Andrew Wallace-Hadrill explains that there are two ways to interpret the use of Augustan coins.
-He uses the terms legalistic and charismatic to categorise the types of coins produced to consolidate Augustus' authority.
-Considering a majority of the Roman population was illiterate, the depiction of Augustus was paramount, especially since it would reach all corners of the empire.
-The coins were also another method to remind the citizens of their loyalty and service to the principate.
+According to Andrew Wallace-Hadrill, there are two ways to interpret the use of Augustan coins.
+He uses the terms legalistic and charismatic to categorize the types of coins produced to consolidate Augustus' authority.
+As the majority of the Roman population was illiterate, the depiction of Augustus was paramount, especially since it would reach all corners of the empire.
+The coins were also another method to remind the citizens of their loyalty and service to the Principate.

 Legalistic

-As an officially recognised coin provided by the Principate, Augustus' idealised image of himself was imbued throughout the currency.
-These were also known as imperial coins which have been used as a method to estimate how the emperor intended to see themselves.
-In this way, the emperor decided how he would be portrayed in contrast to the "biased representation of the historian".
-His most notable coin, Augustus continuing with his image as the avenging son, designed his coins with the phrase DIVI FILIUS, also known as son of the divine to pay homage to his adoptive father Julius Caesar.
+As an officially recognized coin provided by the Principate, Augustus's idealized image of himself was imbued throughout the currency.
+These were also known as 'imperial coins' and have been used as a way to understand how the emperor intended himself to be viewed.
+Through his coins, Augustus promoted the image of him as the avenging son of Julius Caesar.
+Many of his coins bore the phrase 'DIVI FILIUS', which means 'son of the divine', to pay homage to his father, Julius Caesar.